Escape Big Tech / Secure Email: Reclaiming Your Privacy from Gmail & Big Tech

 • 30-day free trial

 Fastmail stands out for its lightning-fast interface and reliability.
-While it doesn’t offer the same encryption defaults as ProtonMail or Tutanota, its strict privacy policy, transparent business model, and focus on being a “customer-first, not advertiser-first” service make it a significant upgrade from Big Tech alternatives.
+While it lacks default encrypted email, its strict privacy policy and transparent business model make it a significant email privacy upgrade from Big Tech alternatives.

-Each of these providers offers a distinct approach to privacy-respecting email.
-Your choice should depend on your specific needs—whether you prioritize maximum security, ease of use, additional features, or cost.
-What they all share is a business model built on providing a service to you, rather than selling you to advertisers.
+Each of these secure email providers offers a distinct approach.
+Your choice of Gmail alternative should depend on your specific needs—whether you prioritize maximum security (encrypted email), ease of use, additional features, or cost.
+What they all share is a business model built on providing a private email service to you, rather than selling you to advertisers.
+Check out ProtonMail reviews and Tutanota reviews online for more user experiences.

-Transitioning to a privacy-focused email provider doesn’t have to be complicated or disruptive.
-With a methodical approach, you can migrate smoothly while maintaining access to all your important communications.
+Transitioning to a secure email provider like ProtonMail or Tutanota doesn’t have to be complicated.
+With a methodical approach, you can migrate smoothly and enhance your email privacy.

-Before leaving your current provider, you’ll want to preserve your email history:
+Before leaving your current provider (like Gmail), preserve your email history:

 For Gmail: